1 / 5

 Care Guide

-Cut all stems to ground level in fall after frost or in late winter before new growth emerges.
-No deadheading needed during the growing season — spent spikes can be removed for tidiness, but new spikes emerge continuously without intervention.
-Divide every 3–4 years in early spring by lifting the clump and separating rhizome sections; replant vigorous outer portions at 36 inch (90 cm) spacing.Pruning Schedule
+Cut back all stems to ground level in late autumn after frost or in late winter (February–March) before new growth emerges.
+No deadheading is needed during the bloom window — new spikes emerge continuously from the base and replace faded ones without intervention.
+Spent spikes can be removed for tidiness but do not affect subsequent flowering.
+Divide clumps every 3–4 years in early spring by lifting and separating rhizome sections; replant vigorous outer portions at 36 inch (90 cm) spacing.Pruning Schedule

 J